Dynamic Gossip: Introduction

-While not every agent knows all secrets, select a pair $xy$ such that $x$ does not know $y$'s secret and let $x$ call $y$. \end{quote} Questions about protocol execution length get different answers in a distributed setting.
-For 4 agents, the already mentioned $ab;cd;ac;bd$ is a length 4 execution sequence of Learn New Secrets, but the Learn New Secrets protocol also has an execution $ab;ac;ad;bc;bd;cd$ of length 6.
-One can easily show that for $n$ agents, any sequence between the minimum of $2n-4$ and the maximum of (all possible pairs) $n(n-1)/2$ can be realized \cite{maduka-ecai}.
-But in a distributed protocol we cannot guarantee any of these in advance.
-The reason for that, is that any call is selected that satisfies the condition for execution.
-In a possibly more appealing way to put the matter: if $c$ is selected to make the next call after the first call $ab$, how can agent $c$ know that the first call was $ab$, and that she should therefore select agent $d$ to call?
-Or how can she even know at all that there has been a first call?
-She merely wants to make a call to anyone whose secret she doesn't know.
-In other words, $cd$ is not guaranteed to be the next call.
-But only if $cd$ is the next call, will the protocol finish in the minimum of 4 calls.
-It is an open question what the expected execution length is of the Learn New Secret Protocol under conditions of random scheduling.
-But we consider such interesting questions outside the scope of our contribution.
+Questions about protocol execution length get different answers in distributed gossip.
+For 4 agents, the already mentioned $ab;cd;ac;bd$ is a length 4 execution sequence of $\LNS$, but $\LNS$ also has an execution $ab;ac;ad;bc;bd;cd$ of length 6.
+For $n$ agents, any sequence between the minimum of $2n-4$ and the maximum of (all possible pairs) $n(n-1)/2$ can be realized \cite{maduka-ecai}.
+In a distributed protocol we cannot guarantee any of these in advance.
+But all the executions of $\LNS$ are finite, whereas the $\SFS$ protocol has infinite executions, such as $ab;ab;\dots$.
+In the long run this does not matter: the expected execution of $\SFS$ is in the order of $n \log n$ \cite{boydSteele1979,haigh81,moon72}, and this is also the case for $\LNS$ and for yet other protocols considered in this work \cite{DitmarschKS17}.

-The main point in this paper is that we do not only go distributed, but also go dynamic.
-In {\em dynamic gossip} we assume that when a call is established not only secrets are exchanged but also telephone numbers.
-Calls in the gossip graph are constrained by the current distribution of numbers, so each call may then not only change the distribution of secrets but also change the distribution of numbers.
-We restrict our scope by assuming that all secrets and all numbers are exchanged, as in standard gossip approaches.
-Network changing protocols are a standard feature in epidemics \cite{eugster}, but the combination of dynamic gossip and distributed gossip in a non-probabilistic setting is the novel contribution of our paper.
+\paragraph*{Dynamic gossip} In {\em dynamic gossip} we assume that when a call is established not only secrets are exchanged but also numbers.
+The structure of the gossip graph constrains what calls can be made, so if also numbers are exchanged in calls, the connectivity of the graph may increase.
+We restrict our scope by assuming that in each call {\em all} secrets and {\em all} numbers held by the callers are exchanged.
+Such network changing protocols are a standard feature in work on gossip, epidemics, and resource discovery \cite{rajaraman,eugster,lewin,Haeupler15}.
+It is then common to consider protocols that investigate either exchange of secrets (or of other message content), or exchange of telephone numbers (or of other identifying information, such as node ID, IP adresses).
+We do not know of approaches that combine dynamic gossip and distributed gossip for protocols other than making random calls (i.e., protocol $\SFS$).
+Other works also consider {\em reducing} connectivity \cite{kermarrecetal:2007}, unlike us.